dtuskippy/reading-notes/301/class-08.md

     * https://adventure-works.com/orders // Good example
     * https://adventure-works.com/create-order // Bad example, i.e. Avoid
 7. What does it mean to have a ‘chatty’ web API?
 Is this a good or a bad thing?
-    * 'Chatty' web apis mean that you the API naming is too granular and the web server is bombarded with too many requests, i.e. it's a bad thing -- KISS principle applies here.
+    * 'Chatty' web APIs mean that the naming is too granular and the web server is bombarded with too many requests, i.e. it's a bad thing -- KISS principle applies here.
 8. What status code does a successful GET request return?
     * 200
 9. What status code does an unsuccessful GET request return?